-To get yourself back on a sound financial footing, you need to put an end to high-interest debt i.e. credit card debt.
-The average credit card debt per U.S. household in 2018 was $8,431.
-In Canada, the average consumer non-mortgage debt stood at $22,800.
+To get yourself back on a sound financial footing, you need to pay off high-interest debt, i.e. credit card debt.

-If your credit profile has been trashed by poor financial decisions in your past, a secured credit card may be your best option to start rebuilding your credit.
-In Canada, you can check out the Refresh Secured Visa Credit Card here.
+If your credit profile has been trashed by poor financial decisions, a secured credit card could help you rebuild your credit.
+In Canada, you can check out these bad credit options.

 4. Diversify Your Income Sources